an ounce of prevention

 - If you want to sleep 7 hours a night and you’re “only” at 6, you’re closer than when you were sleeping 4 hours a night.

-I recently had a client tell me about the terrible day she’d had, only to end with, “and then I ate a cookie.”
+I recently had a client tell me about the terrible day she’d had.
+She ended with, “and then I ate a cookie.”

-I braced myself for her to go on and beat herself up about it, and here’s what followed: “I ate one cookie.
+I braced myself for her to go on and beat herself up about it.
+Here’s what followed: “I ate one cookie.
 Just one.
 In the past it would have been the whole package after a day like today.”